AcheronProject/SharkPCB/README.md

 ## License

 This project is licensed under the Creative Commons Non-Commercial Share-Alike 4.0 license, available in (https://creativecommons.org/licenses/by-nc-sa/4.0/).

+This license allows you to copy and redistribute this project, as long as you give the author credit and have non-commercial purposes.
+If you have commercial purposes, please feel free to contact me through the channels I disclosed in this README file.

 To know more about why I published the project under this license, please look at the [FAQ section](#faq).